Inventory, lb : 0

 Ice plant grows year-round, with fruit ripening in the summer.

 Ice plant is a trailing perennial botanically known as Carpobrotus edulis.
 Also called Sour fig, Cape fig, Sea fig or Hottentot fig, it actually has no relation to the common fig as we know it.
+There are six species of Ice plant native to Australia, where it is commonly known as Pigface or Angular Pigface.
 Due to its sprawling carpet-like structure, Ice plant is often grown along highways for erosion control.
 It can grow as much as one meter per year and in certain areas is deemed an invasive species.

 Ice plant is mostly water and therefore a low calorie food.
 It is rich in vitamins A, B and C, mineral salts and trace elements.
 The juice of Ice plant leaves has antiseptic properties that may be used topically for infections or taken orally for digestive problems.
 The astringents in Ice plant can seal damaged blood vessels and may be used to treat minor cuts.